Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Data

 \subsection{JWST/NIRCam and HST/ACS imaging}

-\target was recently observed as part of the JADES survey \citep{Eisenstein:2023} in the Hubble Ultra Deep Field \citep{Bunker:2024}, which acquired NIRCam imaging in 11 different broad- and medium-band filters (F090W, F115W, F150W, F182M, F200W, F210M, F277W, F335M, F356W, F410M, F444W), and NIRSpec MSA spectroscopy (presented in Sect. \ref{sec:data_msa}).
-Additional NIRCam data also come from the Cycle 1 FRESCO survey (PI: P. Oesch, program ID: 1895; \citealt{Oesch:2023}), a NIRCam WFSS program that obtained grism spectroscopy (see Sect. \ref{sec:data_grism}) and imaging in the F444W, along with parallel imaging in the medium-band F182M and F210M filters.
-Among HST imaging available, we only use publicly released HST/ACS imaging (F435W, F606W, F775W, F814W, F850LP) from the GOODS and CANDELS surveys \citep{Giavalisco:2004,Grogin:2011,Koekemoer:2011}, and discard the WFC3/IR images, since they cover the same wavelengths as the bluer NIRCam filters, yet at lower sensitivity and spatial resolution.
+\target was recently observed as part of the JADES survey \citep{Eisenstein:2026} in the Hubble Ultra Deep Field \citep{Bunker:2024}, which acquired NIRCam imaging in 11 different broad- and medium-band filters (F090W, F115W, F150W, F182M, F200W, F210M, F277W, F335M, F356W, F410M, and F444W), and NIRSpec MSA spectroscopy (presented in Sect. \ref{sec:data_msa}).
+Additional NIRCam data come from the Cycle 1 FRESCO survey (PI: P. Oesch, program ID: 1895; \citealt{Oesch:2023}) -- a NIRCam WFSS program, which obtained grism spectroscopy (see Sect. \ref{sec:data_grism}) and F444W imaging, along with parallel medium-band imaging in F182M and F210M.
+Among the HST imaging available, we only used publicly released HST/ACS imaging (F435W, F606W, F775W, F814W, and F850LP) from the GOODS and CANDELS surveys \citep{Giavalisco:2004,Grogin:2011,Koekemoer:2011} and discarded the WFC3/IR images, since they cover the same wavelengths as the bluer NIRCam filters but at a lower sensitivity and spatial resolution.